supersheryar/WebJobs/actions/ClosedXML/README.md

-# UkrGuru.WebJobs.Actions.CsvHelper
+# UkrGuru.WebJobs.Actions.ClosedXML

-UkrGuru.WebJobs.Actions.CsvHelper package is additional actions for UkrGuru.WebJobs.
+UkrGuru.WebJobs.Actions.ClosedXML package is additional actions for UkrGuru.WebJobs.
-Built on the CsvHelper package for processing files in CSV format.
+Built on the ClosedXML package for processing files in Excel format.

-CsvHelper Actions:
+ClosedXML Actions:
-- ImportFile - import CSV file into WJbItems table.
+- ImportFile - import Excel Sheet into WJbItems table.